Want To Relocate? Here's Why I Moved From Singapore to Saigon As A Product Manager24th March 2019 in South East Asia Product Management

 If my goal was just to work with strong product leaders, I might have chosen cities like San Francisco or Seattle.
 But it struck me that right now, I already have the right skills and experience.
 I am in just the right place to be a part of building the blooming Saigon product community!

 What do you think?

 My main purpose in writing this is to spark conversations about moving to emerging SEA markets such as Saigon.

 Moving to a new country is deeply personal and everyone is at different stages or career so priorities will always vary.
-For product managers though, Vietnam (and SEA) is, in my opinion, the place to be for growth.
+For product managers though, Vietnam or SEA in general is, in my opinion, the place to be for growth.

-If you have any questions or thoughts do feel free to reach out to me!
+If you have any questions or thoughts, feel free to reach out to me!